boltsparts/BOLTS_archive/backends/website/docs/sources/0.4/general/blt-files.md

 We also give sensible default values for the free parameters.

-Finally, the source field should be used to explain where the informations come from on which this class is built.
+Finally, the source field should be used to explain where the information come from on which this class is built.
 In this case we do not really need it, but this becomes very important when building classes for standards.